canonical/observability/decision-records/2024-06-25--extra-tempo-receivers.md

 juju config tempo receivers=oltp_grpc,otlp_http
 ```
 ## Benefits
-- We don't have to worry about storing the extra receivers somewhere.
+- We don't have to worry about storing the extra receivers somewhere, as config is persisted in Juju.
 ## Disadvantages
-- Prone to typos, unsupported protocols, duplications, ...etc. (e.g: otlp_https)
+- Prone to user errors.
 - Poor UX.

 ### Actions